How Do Robo Advisors Work?

 When you register with a Robo Advisor, you will need to transfer at least the minimum required amount to an account in your name.
 You will also need to provide your Tax Identification Number (TIN) and valid proof of identity.
 This will be used to ensure you pay the correct taxes.

-3. You Provide Your Input On Risk & Investment Preferences
+3. You Provide Your Risk & Investment Preferences

 You will then answer a series of questions design to understand your tolerance for risk and your preferences for investment types.
 The types of questions you are asked are: